Flat Stone Capital LLC Calls Craig a “Fool” For Dissing Their Offer

 - Mary Jones Projects.
 Mentions one “Julie Bell”, who, like “JJ Pierce”, graduated from the University of Central Florida.
 It mentions she has an MBA.
 Her partner, “Mary Jones”, is said to have “graduated from The Florida State University, respectively” — the same odd wording as on the Flat Stone Capital site in reference to Ms. Pierce.
 The address of MJ Projects is 14900 E Orange Lake Blvd, Kissimmee FL, which is a PakMail store.
 Online comments about MJ Properties mention contact with “Helen Joanne Pearce”, whose husband’s name is Matthew.

 - JEP Genesis LLC.
 Owned by Eric Pearce.
 Complaints mention contact with “Joanne”, who says that “Eric” is a potential investor.
 Other complaints mention that “Joanne” and “Eric” are middle names.
-“JEP” is Joanne Eric Pearce.
+“JEP” could be Joanne Eric Pearce.
 JEP Genesis has an AOL email address.
-The mailing address of this company, 52 Riley Rd #231, Kissimmee, is a UPS Store.
+The mailing address of this company, 52 Riley Rd #231, Kissimmee, is a UPS Store (same one as Flat Stone Capital).
 An Osceola County court case (2009 CC 003103 EV) names Joanne Pearce as plaintiff and lists her address as the same box at the UPS Store on Riley Rd.
 Florida DMV reports Florida drivers license for Helen Joanne Pearce bears the same address and box number.

 - Dun and King Investments is apparently run by “Neleha K. Dun”.
 The name “Neleha” is “(a)Helen” backwards.
 The link is to a fascinating discussion board with comments by Neleha and people she has alegedly scammed.
 The company has an AOL email address and its mailing address (1926 N. John Young Pkwy #128, Kissimmee) is listed as a gas station but also as a UPS, DHL, and FedEx location.